petecarapetyan/webappwriter/docs/blog/will-wordpress-go-way-of-dodos.md

 - Users and admins decide that **[markdown](https://en.wikipedia.org/wiki/Markdown) is easier** than rich text for most content.

 Ew boy.
 The super complex WordPress machine is feeling a bit vulnerable, at this point.
-Thank goodness for WordPress, there are plugins that people really need!
+Thank goodness, there are _**plugins**+ that people really need!
 All that cool add-on functionality from external vendors that you just can't get anywhere else!

-Then this:
+Then this, to dash all hopes for a WordPress survival strategy:

 - Vendors like Shopify start releasing their Wordpress plugin **functionality as [simpler javascript libraries and REST APIs](https://www.npmjs.com/package/shopify-cartjs)**.